Starting your very first nursing job comes with a lot of challenges. Just thinking about them can make you feel super pressured and anxious.

 14. Avoid being involved in workplace gossips.
 It will do nothing good to your career as a nurse.

 15. Get some sleep whenever possible.
-Inefficiency at work happens when there is lack of sleep.
+Inefficiency at work happens when you don’t get enough sleep.
 You are also more prone to medical errors when you don’t have enough rest.
 Consider investing in the best sleep aids, particularly if you’re working night shifts.

 16. Never leave a room saying that you will be back in a minute.
 That minute might never come as you can’t predict when you will be busy.